maxpenner/DECT-NR-Plus-SDR/README.md

 ## Installation

-The SDR has been tested on Ubuntu 22.04 and 24.04.
+The SDR has been tested on Ubuntu 22.04 and 24.04 (Intel and AMD x86-64) and Raspberry Pi OS (Raspberry Pi 5).
 It has four dependencies that must be installed:
 - [UHD](https://github.com/EttusResearch/uhd): Radio Devices
 - [srsRAN 4G](https://github.com/srsran/srsRAN_4G): Turbo coding, PHY processing, SIMD
 - [VOLK](https://github.com/gnuradio/volk): SIMD